ElizabethStringer/ElizabethStringer.github.io/_posts/2020-9-19-The Parable of Google Flu Traps in Big Data Analysis Blog Review.md

 ---
 layout: post
-title: The Parable of Google Flu: Traps in Big Data Analysis | Blog Review
+title: The Parable of Google Flu - Traps in Big Data Analysis | Blog Review
 ---

 Citation: D. Lazer, R. Kennedy, G. King, and A. Vespignani.
 2014.
 "The Parable of Google Flu: Traps in Big Data Analysis."
 Science 343 (6176) (March 14): 1203-1205. doi:10.1126/science.1248506